 Matson participates in other voluntary programs to reduce emissions such as the Port of Long Beach Green Flag program, which encourages vessels to slow to 12 knots within 40 miles of the port.
 Slowing down reduces GHG and NOx emissions and is safer for marine wildlife.
 Since 2006, Matson has exceeded 90% compliance within the 20-mile speed reduction zone and has been consistently recognized as a top carrier by the Port of Long Beach.
 In addition, six of our ships that regularly call at the Port of Long Beach have qualified for the Port’s Green Ship program for achieving IMO Tier II NOx standards.

-Matson is a proud member of BSR’s Clean Cargo Working Group (CCWG) which is dedicated to integrating environmentally and socially responsible business principles into transportation management.
-CCWG has approximately 30 members consisting of ocean carriers and shippers concerned with the environmental impacts of transporting their goods.
-The objectives of the group include creating practical tools for measuring and reducing the environmental impact of global goods transportation, enabling direct dialogue between shippers and carriers, and driving standardization in the industry to achieve efficiency.
-Each year member shipping companies provide environmental performance data and complete a qualitative Environmental Performance Survey which is shared within the group.
-To achieve standardization of environmental performance indicators, CCWG also partners with other organizations such as International Maritime Organization, World Shipping Council, and US EPA SmartWay.
+Matson is a proud member of BSR’s Clean Cargo, a business-to-business leadership initiative involving major brands, cargo carriers, and freight forwarders dedicated to reducing the environmental impacts of global goods transportation and promoting responsible shipping.
+Clean Cargo has approximately 65 members consisting of ocean carriers and shippers concerned with the environmental impacts of transporting their goods.
+The objectives of the group include creating practical tools for measuring and reducing the environmental impact of global goods transportation, enabling direct dialogue between shippers and carriers, and driving standardization in the industry to increase efficiency and sustainability.
+Each year, member shipping companies provide environmental performance data and complete a qualitative Environmental Performance Survey which is shared within the group.
+To achieve standardization of environmental performance indicators, Clean Cargo also partners with other organizations such as International Maritime Organization, World Shipping Council, and U.S. EPA SmartWay.